 Are you a wine lover?
-Although France and Italy (especially the Tuscany region) are some of the best known places in the world for their vineyards, Niagara is also a little paradise for this beverage - the region is home to more than 80 wineries!
+Although France and Italy (especially the Tuscany region) are some of the best known places in the world for their vineyards, Niagara is also a little paradise for this drink.
+The region is home to more than 80 wineries!

 Try a glass of ice wine

-In particular, I recommend that if you go to visit a winery you try a glass of ice wine, which is a unique and very original wine that is made from grapes ripened in their first freezing processes, hence the name.
-It has a very sweet taste and is delicious!
+Specifically, I recommend that if you visit a winery you try a glass of ice wine, which is a unique and very original wine that is made from grapes ripened in their first freezing processes, hence the name.
+It has a very sweet taste and it is delicious!

 A festival for wine lovers

-The area is also famous, in addition to its theater show, as I told you, for hosting the Icewine Festival, to be held from January 6 to 23, 2022, an annual two-week event in which to taste the typical Canadian drink and enjoy the icy landscapes of the area.
+The area is also famous, in addition to its theater show, as I told you, for hosting the Icewine Festival, which will be held from January 6 to 23, 2022, an annual two-week event in which to taste the typical Canadian drink and enjoy the icy landscapes of the area.

 You already have a complete list of things to see and do that will make your visit to Niagara Falls an experience, but there are still some details to be taken care of, right?
 Pay attention to these points and round out your visit.